lkesteloot/unsong/unsong-1.md

 So I reset the timer.
 One more shift.
 One more hour before I could go home.
 The computer fed me my next Name candidate.
 I spoke.

-“VIS-LAIGA-RON-TEPHENOR-AST-AST-TELISSA-ROC-SUPH-VOD-APANOR-HOV-KEREG-RAI-SI.”
+“[sc]Vis-laiga-ron-tephenor-ast-ast-telissa-roc-suph-vod-apanor-hov-kereg-rai-si[/sc].”

 I hated to admit it, but the lost money really hurt.
 Ever since I lost my scholarship I’d been treading water, trying to avoid starving to death until I could claw my way back into the intellectual world.
 For six months I’d been telling myself that the job at Countenance was a stepping stone to bigger and better things.
 Maybe I could impress people here and move up from production floor drone to scientific advisor, become one of the guys who finds patterns in the Divine Names and helps narrow the search space.

 I could have done it.
 I’d already made discoveries in the field—small ones, but bigger than some made by theorists with good reputations and nice offices.
 But I had to get my foot back in the door.
 I was saving a couple hundred bucks a month.
 With enough time, I could get enough money to supplement loans, maybe find myself another scholarship somewhere else, even a community college would be better than this, make something of myself.
 And now all that was seventy dollars further away.
 A minor setback, but still somehow infuriating.
 Maybe something that put me in the wrong frame of mind, changed how I interpreted what was to come.

-“COR-ASTA-NAMI-NAMI-TELTHE-SO-KATA-RU.”
+“[sc]Cor-asta-nami-nami-telthe-so-kata-ru[/sc].”

 The minutes on the timer ticked down.
 The words on the computer kept coming.
 My energy slowly seeped away.
 The domino whose fall would precipitate the End of Days teetered.

 There were forty seconds on the timer when the computer gave me a monster.
-It started ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN... and it just kept going.
+It started [sc]Ros-aile-kaphiluton-mirakoi-kalaniemi-tshana-kai-kai-ephsander-galisdo-tahun[/sc]... and it just kept going.
 Fifty two letters.
 Two longer than the Wrathful Name.
 It was the longest Name I’d ever been given to test, by far.
 I was shocked Countenance would even bother.

-I incanted: “ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN...” until I reached the end of the word.
+I incanted: “[sc]Ros-aile-kaphiluton-mirakoi-kalaniemi-tshana-kai-kai-ephsander-galisdo-tahun[/sc]...” until I reached the end of the word.
 It was not a Name of God.

-I incanted: “ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN...” until I reached the end of the next one.
+I incanted: “[sc]Ros-aile-kaphiluton-mirakoi-kalaniemi-tshana-kai-kai-ephsander-galisdo-tahun[/sc]...” until I reached the end of the next one.
 It wasn’t a Name of God either.

-I incanted: “ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN...” and just as I finished, my timer reached zero and told me I was finished, for today, free until tomorrow morning crashed down on me and I started the same thing all over again.
+I incanted: “[sc]Ros-aile-kaphiluton-mirakoi-kalaniemi-tshana-kai-kai-ephsander-galisdo-tahun[/sc]...” and just as I finished, my timer reached zero and told me I was finished, for today, free until tomorrow morning crashed down on me and I started the same thing all over again.

 “Meh,” I said.
 “Meh.
 Meh.
 Meh.
 Meh.
 Meh.”